 Most buyers skip the sizing math entirely and just order something.
 Then they call me on a Tuesday afternoon wondering why everything feels weak.
 The filter itself is fine.
 The system’s just too small for your house.

-This guide covers four solid whole house water filters for US homeowners in 2026.
+This guide covers the whole house water filters worth a US homeowner’s attention in 2026 — four ranked picks plus one we list honestly as also-considered.
 Every NSF certification was checked directly against the official NSF International certified product database — not marketing copy.
 Performance data came from Tap Score lab testing and real r/watertreatment threads where licensed water professionals talk about what actually works in the field.

 Who this is for: Homeowners on city or well water who want filtered water at every tap, shower, and appliance.